thangchung/setup-dotnet-test-projects/src/Services/PeopleService/DNP.PeopleService.Tests/README.md

 - [x] Mock MassTransit with ITestHarness
 - [x] Mock identity context
 - [ ] Ignore some tests on EF Migrations folder
+- [ ] Trying with new code coverage like https://devblogs.microsoft.com/dotnet/whats-new-in-our-code-coverage-tooling/ => it worked but include some MassTransit and Microsoft.Test.Platform which I don't know how to exclude it.
+My bad :(

 ## Tools